NO PUBLIC Donations FOR ReSCUES

-ARRC is a completely self-funded organization.
-No external funding is sought or accepted either from private individuals, government organizations, corporations or other NGOs.
+ARRC is a privately funded organization.
 We do not collect donations while rescuing or for transporting or releasing the animals.
 If you notice anyone collecting donations or funds, on behalf of Avian and Reptile Rehabilitation Trust or Avian and Reptile Rehabilitation Centre, please bring it to our attention by calling us or emailing us.
 We will take the necessary action immediately.

 A very limited number of volunteers are accepted yearly to help with various animal and awareness related activities.
 Please contact us to find out if there are any openings and if volunteering with ARRC is for you.